stevevillardi/Logic.Monitor/README.md

 # General
-Windows PowerShell module for accessing the LogicMonitor REST API, using v3 and v4 endpoints.
+Windows PowerShell module for accessing the LogicMonitor REST API.

+NOTE:This is a personal project and is not an offically supported LogicMonitor integration.

 This project is also published in the PowerShell Gallery at https://www.powershellgallery.com/packages/Logic.Monitor/.